NINearbyAccessoryConfiguration

 Overview

-For an example app that demonstrates this configuration, see Implementing spatial interactions with third-party accessories.
+For an example app that demonstrates this configuration with UWB accessories, see Implementing spatial interactions with third-party accessories.

 Discover the accessory and create a configuration